SonderMindOrg/sober_swag/README.md

 ### SoberSwag Structs

 Input parameters (including path, query, and request body) are typed using [dry-struct](https://dry-rb.org/gems/dry-struct/1.0/).
-You don't have to do them inline: you can define them in another file, like so:
+You don't have to do them inline.
+You can define them in another file, like so:

 ```ruby
 User = SoberSwag.struct do